belush/projet-android-my-reu/README.md

 # OpenClassrooms

 ## Setup the project in Android studio
-1. `Clone or download` the project code at `https://github.com/depoulpe/Mareu`
+1. `Clone or download` the project code
 2. In Android Studio, select *File* | *Open...*
 3. Select the `Mareu` project